penn-hui/TSAM/README.md

 Then, click the Download sequence link:

 Later choose the fasta format and tick all the included sequences and click the Download button.
-Saving the downloaded fasta file in the TSAM fold (imaging the file name is not changed, the name is “Homo_sapiens_MYCN_201_sequence.fa”).
+Saving the downloaded fasta file in the TSAM folder (imaging the file name is not changed, the name is “Homo_sapiens_MYCN_201_sequence.fa”).

 c. change your matlab working fold to be the fold path: “your path\TSAM\” where you locate the TSAM fold under user’s path.
 Ensure that your python 2.7 has been installed and the lib path has been correctly set.
 The matlab should be a newer version, as it needs to call the python functions.
 d. run the following function in your matlab command line:

         Predict_score=TSAM('Homo_sapiens_MYCN_201_sequence.fa', 1, 1, 1);

 This command will predict the potential sgRNAs’ cutting efficiencies for cutting MYCN gene with TSAM and the non-coding parts are not also considered.
 If classification mode is used, just run:

         Predict_score=TSAM('Homo_sapiens_MYCN_201_sequence.fa', 3, 1, 0);

 2.3.2 design sgRNAs with only sequence information